-In this post, we'll dig into why it's important to clean storage tanks and how workers can stay safe while doing so.
-Here's a closer look at what you need to know about tank cleaning procedures.
+In this post, we'll dig into why it's important to clean your tanks and how workers can stay safe while doing so.
+Here's a closer look at what you need to know about tank cleaning safety procedures.
 But first, an overview of tanks and what they're used for:

 What are Tanks Used for?

 Simply put, storage tanks are used to store and haul hazardous waste .
 With capacity ranging from 2,000 gallons to 30,000 gallons, it's not uncommon to see these tanks being pulled by trucks on highways throughout America as they travel to their destination.

 When storage tanks are used routinely to store and transport waste, they must be cleaned regularly to ensure they remain in good enough condition to continue safely carrying hazardous materials and chemicals.

 Industrial tank cleaning should be routinely performed to avoid wear and tear on the tank itself.
 Like within any enclosed space, debris and tank sludge have the potential to build up on tank bottoms over time.
 This causes corrosion and the potential for leakage.
 It can also cause oxidation, which can limit the overall storage capacity of the tank itself.
 The bottom line is that an unkempt tank can lead to safety risks for not just the environment, but for your workers too.

 This is a difficult question to answer based on the various situations that may require tank cleaning.
 For instance, tanks should always be cleaned before any material changeovers take place to ensure that any previous materials don't contaminate any new materials being stored.
 Another point to consider is if a tank was previously carrying a highly reactive or corrosive material; it should be cleaned before new materials are added to avoid a possible reaction between the different substances (explosion, toxic gas release, fire, etc.).